developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/index.md

     title: Code Samples
     text: Provides validated code that EMM solution providers can use to implement managed configurations within their agent.
     url: samples

+8/7/18 - removed because we're not doing them (or they were comibined with others):
+  - type: section
+    level: 4
+    title: EMM Toolkit Roadmap
+    text: Explains the migration period and basic processes for moving devices from legacy Android versions and Zebra management processes to Android N and beyond, including a time line for when such migrations become mandatory.
+    url: roadmap

+  - type: section
+    level: 4
+    title: DA-to-DO Migration
+    text: Describes the method for moving a device from DA (or NON-DO) to DO mode without loss of data or device reset.
+    url: migratedo

  -->